FreeZeroDays/breach-rip/README.md

 ## Usage
 If you don't store breach lists in `/opt/breaches`, specify the location via the fourth argument:
 `breach-parse @[COMPANY].com [COMPANY].txt /home/kali/latestbreaches/`

+I strongly recommend having your breach in the following format or the output may be a little whack: \
+`USERNAME:PASSWORD`

 ## Outputs
 * Main output